 Are there any special legal provisions applicable to joint ventures?

 It is a condition for the award of a production licence that the licensees enter into a licence-specific unincorporated joint venture.
 The joint venture is not governed by Norwegian company law, but by the Petroleum Agreement, which consists of the licence-specific special provisions and the attached joint operating agreement and accounting agreement.
 These documents are mandatory, non-negotiable and identical in format for all production licences.
 The special provisions are individualised with regard to work obligation, identification of licensees, participating interest, operator appointment and voting rules, among others.
 Any other agreement between the licensees or amendment to the legal instruments is subject to Ministry of Petroleum and Energy approval.
 The production licence requires that all contracts related to activities under a production licence be subject to Norwegian law and contract tradition.

 Can exploration and production rights be transferred to third parties?

 A licensee may transfer a part of or its entire undivided participating interest in any licence.

 Until the mandatory work commitments have been fulfilled, a participating interest in a production licence cannot be transferred to a non-affiliated third party without consent of the management committee of the joint operating agreement.
 The state has pre-emptive rights on the same terms and conditions as agreed between licensees.
 However, it is understood that such pre-emptive rights have not been used to date.

-Any transfer of a licence or participating interest in a licence for petroleum activities is subject to approval by the Ministry of Petroleum and Energy, including direct or indirect transfers of interest or control over a licensee or facility, such as transfer of shareholdings and other ownership shares which may provide decisive control.
+Any transfer of a licence or participating interest in a licence for petroleum activities is subject to approval by the Ministry of Petroleum and Energy, including direct or indirect transfers of interest or control over a licensee, such as transfer of shareholdings and other ownership rights which may provide decisive control of a licensee.